Chevrolet Tahoe: 2018

-For the 2018 model year, the 6.2-liter EcoTec3 V8 engine will be available in the Tahoe RST (when bought with the Performance Package).
-All M.Y.
-2018 Tahoe and Suburban trim levels will now be standard with LED Daytime Running Lights which will replace the high beam projector DRLs on LS and LT trim levels.
-The 2018 Tahoe will have the Custom Edition package added as an option on the base LS trim level.
-The Chevy Tahoe LS trim level will feature a chrome grille, 18" painted aluminum wheels, 18" all season blackwall tires, and third row seat delete (which reduces passenger capacity to 5 seats from 8 seats) if ordered with the Custom Edition package.
-The GMC Yukon received a 10 speed automatic transmission on the Denali trim level and the GMC Yukon is facelifted for 2018 with a refreshed grille similar to the one from the 2017 GMC Acadia and 2018 GMC Terrain.
+For the 2018 model year, the 6.2-liter EcoTec3 V8 engine became available in the Tahoe RST (when bought with the Performance Package).
+All 2018 Tahoe and Suburban trim levels came standard with LED daytime running lights, replacing the low beam projector DRLs on LS and LT trim levels.
+The 2018 Tahoe was also available with the Custom Edition package for the base LS trim level.
+The Tahoe LS trim level featured a chrome grille, 18" painted aluminum wheels, 18" all-season blackwall tires, and third-row seat delete (reducing seating capacity to 5 from 8) if ordered with the Custom Edition package.
+The GMC Yukon received a 10-speed automatic transmission on the Denali trim level and the GMC Yukon is facelifted for 2018 with a refreshed grille similar to the one from the 2017 GMC Acadia and 2018 GMC Terrain.

 2019

-The 2019 model year Tahoe/Yukon will only see minor changes.
-One exterior color, Shadow Gray Metallic, will replace both Havana Metallic and Tungsten Metallic, and the Premier model receives a newly redesigned badge on the liftgate.
+The 2019 Tahoe/Yukon saw only minor changes.
+One exterior color, Shadow Gray Metallic, replaced both Havana Metallic and Tungsten Metallic, and the Premier model received a newly redesigned badge on the liftgate.

 2020

-The 2020 model year Tahoe/Yukon will have a short tenure due to this being the final year for the fourth generation.
-Accordingly, Chevrolet is deleting the All Season Package and the LT Signature Package, along with the Pepperdust Metallic exterior color from the Tahoe, while the 2020 GMC Yukon replaced its Pepperdust Metallic color with Carbon Black Metallic with no additional changes.
+The 2020 model year Tahoe/Yukon was shortened to make way for the upcoming fifth generation.
+From the Tahoe, the All Season Package and the LT Signature Package were removed, along with the Pepperdust Metallic exterior color, while the 2020 GMC Yukon replaced its Pepperdust Metallic color with Carbon Black Metallic with no additional changes.